Awards, Reviews And Endorsements From Clients:

 - Served a term on the Local GRAMMY Board of Governors (National Academy of Recording Arts and Sciences)

-- 8 Parents' ChoiceⓇ Recognitions > Parents' ChoiceⓇ Gold Award 2011 "All About Bullies...Big And Small", Lead Producer
+- 8 Parents' ChoiceⓇ AWards plus Parents' ChoiceⓇ Gold Award for "All About Bullies...Big And Small",

 - CMW Nominee as "Best Music for Young Children"